AlomerovicKarim47/PlayOff/README.md

 ## How to run

-1) Make sure you have postgresql installed and a user account with root/root username/password
+1) Make sure you have postgresql installed and within it a user account with root/root username/password

 2) RUN BACKEND: